Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Isolate LANs for Security

-An opportunity has presented itself: I can create real networks on each of the three router Gigabit ports (not VLANs), and should I do so?
-Yes, yes I should.
-I would like a dedicated hardware network for all my home-phoning spy devices (Alexas and Apple TV) so they don’t flood my network with metrics info and “sure I’m muted and not listening to you” audio payloads back to their HQs.
+An opportunity presents itself: I can create real networks on each of the three router Gigabit ports (not VLANs).
+Should I do so?
+Yes—yes, I should.
+I’d like a dedicated hardware network for all my phoning-home spy devices (Alexas and Apple TV) so they don’t flood my main network with metrics and “sure I’m muted and not listening to you” audio payloads.

-I can see it now: A Wi-Fi AP on a hardware LAN that is isolated from everything else and dedicated to these gadgets, and runs through the adblocker and traps hard-coded DNS queries to 1.1.1.1 and 9.9.9.9 and others (I’ll have to explore this) so YouTube on my TV doesn’t sneakily bypass Pi-Hole any DNS-level blocker.
-It’s so Utopian an outcome I may not be able to sleep.
+I can see it now: a Wi-Fi AP on a hardware LAN that is isolated from everything else, dedicated to these gadgets, and routed through the adblocker and able to trap hard-coded DNS queries to 1.1.1.1, 9.9.9.9, and others (I’ll have to explore this) so YouTube on my TV doesn’t sneakily bypass Pi-Hole any DNS-level blocker.
+It’s such a utopian outcome I may not be able to sleep.

-I’ve decided that my bottom-shelf TP-Link wireless router that is so old that AC1200 might as well be “A.D.
-1200” is going to be my Wi-Fi AP for those IoT spy devices.
+I’ve decided that my bottom-shelf TP-Link router—so old that “AC1200” might as well be “A.D.
+1200”—will become the Wi-Fi AP for those IoT spy devices.

 • with another wireless AP (R7000) just for iPhones and watches.

-As an aside, since doing an Offensive Security hacking course in my spare time, and I rare-earth-magnet-strongly suggest isolating Wi-Fi devices from any critical LAN segments connected to devices that touch daily banking or stock trading (or crypto wallets).
+As an aside, since doing an Offensive Security hacking course, I rare-earth-magnet-strongly suggest isolating Wi-Fi devices from any critical LAN segments connected to machines used for daily banking, stock trading, or crypto wallets (aside: don’t trade crypto).

 Top ↩